Nucleus .Net Core CMS

 Example

-The example below is from the core Documents module.
+The examples below are from the Documents module (source code).
 Code which does not demonstrate adding a data provider has been removed for brevity.

 using Microsoft.AspNetCore.Hosting;